Forex Facilities for Non Resident in India (NRIs) and Persons of Indian Origin (PIOs)

 RFC accounts are permitted to be held jointly with the resident close relative(s) as defined in the Companies Act, 1956 as joint holder (s) in their RFC bank account on 'former or survivor basis'.
-However, such resident Indian close relative, now being made eligible to become joint account holder shall not be eligible to operate the account during the life time of the resident account holder.
+However, such Resident in India close relative, now being made eligible to become joint account holder shall not be eligible to operate the account during the life time of the resident account holder.

 Yes, EEFC account of a resident individual can be held jointly with a resident close relative on a 'former or survivor' basis.
-However, such resident Indian close relative will not be eligible to operate the account during the life time of the resident account holder.
+However, such Resident in India close relative will not be eligible to operate the account during the life time of the resident account holder.

-Yes, individuals resident india are permitted to include non-resident close relative(s) as a joint holder(s) in their resident bank accounts on 'former or survivor' basis.
-However, such non- resident Indian close relatives shall not be eligible to operate the account during the life time of the resident account holder.
+Yes, individuals resident in India are permitted to include non-resident close relative(s) as a joint holder(s) in their resident bank accounts on 'former or survivor' basis.
+However, such non- Resident in India close relatives shall not be eligible to operate the account during the life time of the resident account holder.